axmolengine/axmol/README.md

 ## New MediaPlayer

-The new `ui::MediaPlayer`(renamed from `ui::VideoPlayer`) render video as Texture2D with designed corss-platform MediaEngine, the MediaEngine inspired from microsoft media foundation `IMFMediaEngine`, the `MediaPlayer` support all platforms which axmol engine does.
+The new `ui::MediaPlayer`(renamed from `ui::VideoPlayer`) render video as Texture2D with designed corss-platform MediaEngine, the MediaEngine inspired from microsoft media foundation `IMFMediaEngine`, the `MediaPlayer` support all native platforms.

 |  Target Platform      | Video Compress Format | Video Pixel Format   | Container Format | Backend            |
 |-----------------------|-----------------------|----------------------|----------------- |--------------------|